Octenidine dihydrochloride: Safety

-Octenidine is absorbed neither through the skin, nor through mucous membranes, nor via wounds and does not pass the placental barrier.
-However, cation-active compounds cause local irritation and are extremely poisonous when administered parenterally.

 In a 2016 in vitro study of mouth rinses on gingival fibroblasts and epithelial cells octenidine showed a less cytotoxic effect, especially on epithelial cells, compared to chlorhexidine after 15 min.

 Wound irrigation with octenidine has caused severe complications in dogs, aseptic necrosis and chronic inflammation in penetrating hand wounds in humans.

+Synthesis

+The secondary amine (3) is formed by reaction of octan-1-amine (1) and 4-bromopyridine (2).
+Treatment of this with 1,10-dichlorodecane (4) yields octenidine as its dihydrochloride salt.